Summary

 SUMMARY

-This compensatory jaw growth was designed to persist, even in the few people who lived to be very old, by altering its form and function with age in a manner which fit the natural changes that take place in all aging tissues.
-As muscles weaken at the rate of about 5% per decade and neuromuscular reflexes become slower, chewing becomes easier and steadier.
-The bite table becomes narrower due to wear on the sides of the teeth and shorter due to wear between the teeth; jaw movements become smoother and less ballistic due to the loss of steep cusps until the triggering of protective reflexes became rare; the cross-sectional area of the nasal airway enlarges due to continual maxillary expansion, and the cross-sectional area of the oropharyngeal airway enlarges due to continual mandibular advancement.
-At the same time, adaptive mechanisms such as continual eruption of the teeth and mesial drift maintain the orientation and stability of the bite table, whether tooth wear is fast or slow, while a relatively constant overall facial form is maintained by steady tonus in the craniofacial and postural muscles throughout life.
+One reason this human jaw system was so successful is that, in all types of functional environments, it was able to establish a remarkable functional harmony in which all its components worked together in a way that maintained a goodness of fit with each other and with the other components of the postural system; and that functional harmony slowly transformed during adulthood in a manner which fit the natural changes that take place in all aging tissues.
+As muscles weaken at the rate of about 5% per decade and neuromuscular reflexes become slower, chewing became easier and steadier.
+The bite table became narrower due to wear on the sides of the teeth and shorter due to wear between the teeth, and jaw movements became smoother and less ballistic due to the loss of steep cusps until the triggering of protective reflexes became rare.
+At the same time, adaptive mechanisms such as continual eruption and mesial drift of the teeth maintain the orientation and stability of the bite table, whether tooth wear was fast or slow.
+The system only failed when the its articular components, the teeth and TMJs, had worn out completely.

-As a result of these interferences to normal jawbone growth, mechanical strains are continuously produced between upper and lower jawbones that can never acquire a perfect fit.
-The strained craniofacial growth pattern requires rapid adaptation during the teenage years and continues to require adaptation during the slow growth of adulthood.
 The strains due to impaired facial growth only produce TMJ disorder symptoms when adaptation fails, but the loss of functional jaw muscle forces has also lowered adaptive capacities.
 Less vigorous pumping of the mandible against the underside of the cranium, less potential for slippage in the bite, and less bite stability all diminish the potential for adaptation.
 At the same time, chronically elevated central nervous system stress contributes to increased jaw muscle tonus and further decreases adaptive capacity.

 THE SOLUTION - To eliminate TMJ and related disorders does not require returning to hard diets like those of our ancestors, it just requires understanding how the human jaw system was designed to acquire and maintain functional harmony in its natural environment so we can learn how to acquire and maintain a new more delicate and carefully engineered functional harmony that suits our modern environment and life styles.